 Meeting all applicable industry standards and therefore operating within the law is the only way those entrusted with the safety of aircraft and passengers should operate.
 If you are in the aviation fuel business, you can’t just talk about safety; talk the walk, and walk the talk.

-Michael Mooney began his aviation business career in 1978 and since that time has served a management role in aviation-related operations including, FBOs, airline ground support, into-plane fueling and a corporate flight department that operated a large fleet of aircraft.
+About the author: Michael Mooney began his aviation business career in 1978 and since that time has served a management role in aviation-related operations including, FBOs, airline ground support, into-plane fueling, and a corporate flight department that operated a large fleet of aircraft.